Diagonal reduction algebra for $\mathfrak{osp}(1|2)$: Abstract

 \section{Abstract}

 The problem of providing complete presentations of reduction algebras associated to a pair of Lie algebras $(\mathfrak{G},\mathfrak{g})$ has previously been considered by Khoroshkin and Ogievetsky in the case of the diagonal reduction algebra for $\mathfrak{gl}(n)$.
-In this paper we consider the diagonal reduction algebra of the pair of Lie superalgebras $\left(\mathfrak{osp}(1|2) \times \mathfrak{osp}(1|2), \mathfrak{osp}(1|2)\right)$ as a double coset space having an associative diamond product and give a complete presentation in terms of generators and relations.
-We also provide a PBW basis for this reduction algebra.
+In this paper, we consider the diagonal reduction algebra of the pair of Lie superalgebras $\left(\mathfrak{osp}(1|2) \times \mathfrak{osp}(1|2), \mathfrak{osp}(1|2)\right)$ as a double coset space having an associative diamond product and give a complete presentation in terms of generators and relations.
+We also provide a PBW basis for this reduction algebra along with Casimir-like elements and a subgroup of automorphisms.